 - Get all the details: How often will the lawyer update you?
 What information will you need to provide?
 Do you understand all of your options?
 What will the total cost be?
 If you’re not clear on exactly what the lawyer is doing, ask for clarification.
 Although no lawyer can guarantee your chances of success, make sure you’re comfortable with your lawyer’s approach to your case.

 - Understand your attorney’s fee structure: The most expensive attorney is not necessarily the best attorney for you, while a “bargain basement” attorney may not be the best deal in the long run.
 You want to find an attorney with the proper balance of experience and cost.
-Also, be sure that you understand how you will pay your attorney—most lawyers use either a contingency fee, flat fee, or hourly rate fee.
+Also, be sure that you understand how your lawyer want's to get paid for car accident cases—most lawyers use either a contingency fee, flat fee, or hourly rate fee.

 See what other clients are saying: